PEO vs ASO vs HRO - What is the difference?

 The HRO model is commonly called the à la carte option since it focuses on specific HR-related tasks based on the HRO provider’s experience and specialty.
 It is more common for larger companies to consider the HRO option versus the PEO or ASO option when they have already developed internal staff and technology to manage a majority of these tasks and responsibilities but may have a need outside of their internal expertise that could be handled more effectively by an HRO provider.

 So why would you choose the HRO option?
 Regardless of how many employees you have, there is a myriad of employee-related laws and regulations that you face as an employer every day.
-Managing these employee-related laws and regulations on a day-to-day basis is a complicated task that requires a substantial amount of energy, time, and expertise.
+Managing these employee-related laws and regulations daily is a complicated task that requires a substantial amount of energy, time, and expertise.
 Here are three reasons why you should consider HR outsourcing for your business:

 • The first reason is that hiring and developing the knowledge and expertise required to manage various employee management tasks daily efficiently is costly, energy-sapping, and time-consuming.